-When you’re looking for quality HVAC services, you probably want a technician that knows what they’re doing.
+When you’re looking for quality HVAC services, you generally want a technician that understands what they’re doing.
 Many service companies advertise experienced staff, but how can you know for sure?
-One of the best ways to confirm if an HVAC technician has experience is by checking their certifications.
+One of the most consistent ways to confirm if an HVAC technician is knowledgeable is by checking their certifications.
 HVAC certifications can demonstrate proficiency in services like air conditioning repair, installation and maintenance services as well as other key aspects of the industry.

-There are many HVAC certifications available.
-Some concentrate on a core body of knowledge professionals should have, while others are a result of industry standards for energy efficiency and sustainability.
-We’ll compare key details about some of the most common HVAC certifications you’ll see in your search for services.
+There are a variety of HVAC certifications available.
+Some concentrate on a core body of knowledge technicians should have, while others are a result of industry standards for energy efficiency and sustainability.
+We’ll review key details about a few of the most common HVAC certifications you’ll come across in your search for services.

 The North American Technician Excellence certification is the largest program for HVAC competency, with tens of thousands of certified technicians.
-Other organizations like the ACCA and the federal Environmental Protection Agency collaborate with the NATE program to standardize the certification exams.
-To pass, participating technicians must achieve a minimum score of 70%.
-To maintain NATE certification, technicians must receive continued education or take another exam every two years.
+Many organizations like the ACCA and the federal Environmental Protection Agency cooperate with the NATE program to standardize the certification exams.
+To pass, participating technicians must reach a minimum score of 70%.
+To maintain NATE certification, technicians must receive continuing education or retake an exam every two years.

 Complete certification is a multiyear process made up of four separate tests.
-The first two are offered for entry-level technicians while the other set of exams provide full certification including senior-level status:
+The first two are specific for entry-level technicians while the other set of exams provide full certification including senior-level status:

-- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can add onto any education or training already completed.
-The Ready-to-Work certification is especially beneficial for recent graduates of trade programs.
+- Ready-to-Work Certificate – This certificate provides core knowledge and skill sets that can supplement any education or training already completed.
+The Ready-to-Work certification is particularly beneficial for recent graduates of trade programs.

 - HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.

-- Core and Specialty Certification – After a technician has been in service for two or more years, they can be tested for full NATE certification.
-Participants will need to pass both the core exam as well as a specialty exam for installation or servicing specific types of HVAC products.
+- Core and Specialty Certification – Once a technician has been in service for two or more years, they can be tested for full NATE certification.
+Participants will have to pass both the core exam as well as a specialty exam for installation or servicing specific kinds of HVAC systems.

 - Senior-Level Efficiency Analyst Certification – Senior status is the highest NATE certification offered.
-Technicians should be certified in two specialty services—one in heating and another in air conditioning—to be eligible to apply for the senior certificate.
+Technicians have to be certified in two specialty services—one in heating and another in air conditioning—to be eligible for applying for the senior certificate.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers was organized in 1894.
-ASHRAE and its members offer research and education about HVAC systems with the intent to encourage sustainability, energy efficiency and high indoor air quality.
-Through their efforts, ASHRAE creates industry standards with federal recognition.
-These standards are applicable not only to HVAC equipment, but to the buildings themselves as well as their other systems.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers was founded in 1894.
+ASHRAE and its members offer research and education about HVAC products with the intent to promote sustainability, energy efficiency and high indoor air quality.
+Through their work, ASHRAE creates industry standards with federal recognition.
+These standards apply not only to HVAC equipment, but to the buildings themselves as well as their other systems.

 Another nationwide HVAC accreditation organization, the ACCA stands for Air Conditioning Contractors of America.
-This organization promotes rigorous training and hosts sessions for members to attend both on-site and online.
-Contractors looking for accreditation have two programs to select from:
+This organization encourages rigorous training and hosts sessions for participants to attend both on-site and online.
+Contractors hoping for accreditation have two programs to choose from:

-- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment common in residential properties including homes and apartments.
+- The Existing Homes Program for Residential Service and Installation (RSI): This track ensures technicians can install, replace and maintain HVAC equipment placed in residential properties including homes and apartments.

-- The New Homes Program: The New Homes track specializes in designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
-Random audits are conducted to ensure members maintain their proficiency.
+- The New Homes Program: The New Homes track prioritizes designing and installing HVAC systems with ENERGY STAR®-certified equipment for qualifying homes.
+Random audits are performed to ensure members maintain their proficiency.

-Industry Competency Exams are offered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
-These are separate from the NATE certification exams but encompass similar topics.
-Testing is provided for residential HVAC equipment as well as light commercial heating and cooling.
+Industry Competency Exams are administered by NATE to make sure technicians meet industry standards for entry-level (one year or less) experience.
+These are distinguished from the NATE certification exams but encompass similar topics.
+Testing is available for residential HVAC equipment as well as light commercial heating and cooling.
 Separate tests are also available for commercial refrigeration.

 EPA Section 608

-The Environmental Protection Agency provides in-depth regulations for the HVAC industry.
+The Environmental Protection Agency provides comprehensive regulations within the HVAC industry.
 One of the most well-known sets of regulations is the federal Clean Air Act.
-Under Section 608 of the Clean Air Act, the EPA requires technicians who handle equipment capable of releasing refrigerants to pass a certification test.
-To earn the Section 608 Technician Certification, the test will be specific to the systems the technician works with and administered by an approved organization.
+Under Section 608 of the Clean Air Act, the EPA requires technicians who work with equipment capable of releasing refrigerants to pass a certification test.
+To earn the Section 608 Technician Certification, the test should be specific to the systems the technician works with and administered by an approved organization.

-The HVAC Excellence Certifications of Achievement are made up of a wide range of competency tests for different levels of proficiency in the HVAC industry.
+The HVAC Excellence Certifications of Achievement cover a broad range of competency tests for different levels of proficiency in the HVAC industry.
 For example, the Heating, Electrical, Air Conditioning Technology (H.E.A.T.) + student outcome assessments are written for high school students who have completed qualifying HVAC education programs.
-Additional testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.
+Other testing is available for those seeking employment as well as for experienced technicians seeking Professional or Master Specialist accreditation.

 The Benefits of Certified HVAC Technicians

-When you request service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a higher standard of service.
+When you receive service from technicians who are certified by organizations like NATE, ASHRAE and the ACCA, you’re giving your HVAC system a better standard of service.
 Benefits of hiring certified HVAC technicians include:

-Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to prove their expertise.
-When you see a service company in Booneville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.
+Demonstrates proficiency and dedication: Technicians who are committed to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
+When you find a service company in Booneville offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help reduce costs and speed up services: Professionals who spend the time and resources required for these certifications often need less time and fewer resources when servicing your equipment.
+Can help lower costs and speed up services: Professionals who spend the time and resources necessary for these certifications often take up less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also lower labor expenses.

 If you’re looking for certified HVAC services in Booneville, consider requesting an appointment with Booneville Heating & Cooling.
 Get in touch by giving us a call at 662-269-8716 today.